agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 ### Labels

-Since I have an ops team handling spam, I have historic examples of bad behavior which I can use as positive labels.[^positive_labels] If there aren't enough I can use tricks to try to expand my labels, for example looking at IP address or devices associated with spammers and labeling other accounts from the same place and time.
+Since there is an ops team handling spam, I have historic examples of bad behavior which I can use as positive labels.[^positive_labels] If there aren't enough I can use tricks to try to expand my labels, for example looking at IP address or devices that are associated with spammers and labeling other accounts with the same login characteristics.

 [^positive_labels]:
     In this case a _positive label_ means the account is a spam bot, and a _negative label_ means they are not.

 Negative labels are harder to come by.
 I know Twitter has verified users who are unlikely to be spam bots, so I can use them.
+But verified users are certainly very different from "normal" good users because they have far more followers.

-That dataset is also likely highly imbalanced, that is most users are not spammers, so randomly selecting accounts is also a possibility to build negative labels.
+It is a safe bet that there are far more good users than spam bots, so randomly selecting accounts can be used to build a negative label set.

 ### Features

-To build features, it helps to think what sort of behavior a spam bot might do, and then try to codify that behavior.
-For example:
+To build features, it helps to think about what sort of behavior a spam bot might exhibit, and then try to codify that behavior into features.
+For
+example:

 - **Bots can't write truly unique messages**; they must use a template or language generator.
-This should lead to similar messages, so looking at how repetitive an accounts Tweets are is a good feature.
+This should lead to similar messages, so looking at how repetitive an account's Tweets are is a good feature.
 - **Bots are used because they scale.** They can run all the time and send messages to hundreds or thousands (or millions) or users.
 Number of unique Tweet recipients and number of minutes per day with a Tweet sent are likely